 My preferred footwear for travel is a low-heeled ankle boot.
 I find them easy to style for either casual or “smart casual” outfits.
 I’ll almost always opt for black, not only for the “doesn’t show dirt” factor but also because I find black easiest to coordinate and dress up.

 This is a zip rather than pull-on style, but with the same sleek look.
-(And currently marked down!)

 These are fun too…a little bit biker without being too clunky.
-Also available in chestnut.

 Another brand that I’ve read good things about is La Canadienne.
 They’re also on the pricier side, but very well-reviewed.
 The higher shaft on these would be great for colder or wetter climates.
 (I’ve also heard that their knee boots are a good fit for those with more slender calves.)